milvus-io/milvus-sdk-go/docs/show_partitions.md

 # Show Partitions

-API to list all the partitions in the specified collections.
+API to list all the partitions in the specified collection.

 ## Params